-Museum Volkenkunde will open the exhibition FIRST AMERICANS the 10th of July, showcasing contemporary indigenous lives, art and politics in North America.
+From 10 July onward, Museum Volkenkunde will open the exhibition FIRST AMERICANS, showcasing contemporary indigenous lives, art and politics in North America.

 Consistent with our emphasis on peoples and their experience, the museum will in this way contribute to the Leiden 400 events and year.
 FIRST AMERICANS will present the themes of histories, resilience, community and the future, with an emphasis on indigenous self-representation.